 If you need assistance installing a new tankless water heater, call the Durham water heater installation professionals today at (919) 626-3626!

 If you’re thinking about upgrading your water heater to a tankless heater, you might be wondering if it is worth it.
 To help you make the right decision, the Durham plumbing experts at JD Service Now have gathered information about the advantages and disadvantages of having a tankless water heater.

 How Do Tankless Water Heaters Work?

 One of the biggest advantages of having a tankless water heater is that no tank needs to be replenished, so you don’t have to worry about running out of hot water.
-They are also much smaller than typical water heaters, and they don’t take as much space.
+They are also much smaller than typical water heaters and don’t take as much space.
 Tankless water heaters can also lead to energy savings.
-Heating water accounts for 30 percent of a family bill, and with tankless water heaters, your energy costs can be reduced by 50 percent.
+Heating water accounts for 30 percent of a family bill, and with tankless water heaters, your energy costs can be reduced by up to 50 percent.